An image showing how to manage social media envy in the age of comparison by shifting from isolation to real-life connection

 2. Practice Gratitude During Scroll Sessions

-A 2023 PubMed study found that dispositional gratitude can protect individuals from the effects of envy during social comparison.
+Kaminger et al. (2023) in a study found that dispositional gratitude can protect individuals from the effects of envy during social comparison.
 You can take a moment to list three things you are thankful for each time you catch yourself comparing.

 3. Use Your Scroll as a Mirror, Not a Measure